Real self-healing begins the moment you stop outsourcing your well‑being.

 Spiritual Practices for Alignment

-At the subtlest level, healing is remembrance.
-Meditation, contemplative prayer, or time in silence reunites the person with Original Spirit.
+At the subtlest level, healing is a form of remembrance.
+Meditation, contemplative prayer, or time in silence reunites the person with our Original Spirit (Self).

 Various forms of meditation